Trauma-informed self defence

 -

-We coach in Empowerment Self Defence, a holistic approach to personal safety that addresses the spectrum of violence, from verbal microaggression to unwanted contact, to physical assault.
+We coach in Empowerment Self Defence, a holistic approach to personal safety and violence prevention that addresses the whole spectrum of violence, from micro-aggression to unwanted contact, to physical assault.

-If you’re interested in tapping into your power, we’ve got you covered too.
+If you’re keen to tap into your power, we’ve got you.
 Our workshops invite you to feel and channel your strength through movement.
-They also offer opportunities to reflect and integrate what you’re learning.
+We also hold space for you to reflect and digest what you’re learning, so it stays in your mind and muscles.

-If you’re living with the effects of trauma from violence, and would like to learn in a trauma-informed setting, we’re hear for you.
-Our instructor team is trained to work with trauma in the body and in designing programmes that meet you where you are.
+If you’d like to learn in a compassionate, trauma-informed setting, we’re here for you.
+Our instructors are trained to work with trauma in the body and to meet you where you are.

 We see you as the authority on what’s right for your body.
 We don’t do commands or instructions, we offer invitations and options.

-The course is open to women, people living in women’s bodies and who identify as women.
+The course is open to women, people living in women’s bodies, and people who identify as women.

 If you’d like to talk more about whether this programme is right for you, reach out.